TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 - You want to be on (at least) Moneydance version 2021.1 build 3056 onwards as this is when Py extensions became 'fully functional'
-  (right-click context menu support is from MD2024(5100) onwards)
+  (right-click context menu support is from MD2024(5100) onwards) (ability to register HomePageViews was added MD2024.3(5201) onwards)

 - You can do anything in Python that a Java extension can do.